CycloneDX/sbom-utility/docs/custom-examples.md

 [INFO] BOM valid against custom JSON configuration: 'test/custom/config-cdx-bom-properties-unique.json': 'true'
 ```

-As you can see, the standard schema validation is first applied and returns "`BOM valid against JSON schema: 'true'`" then the custom checks are applied which also returns "`BOM valid against custom JSON configuration`" with the details of each check provided.
+As you can see, the standard schema validation is first applied and returns "`BOM valid against JSON schema: 'true'`" then the custom checks are applied which also returns "`BOM valid against custom JSON configuration`: `true`" with the details of each check provided.

 The `validate` command factors in the custom validation along with the normal schema validation when setting the exit code (i.e., `0`, zero in this valid case).
 This preserves the ability to test exit code from the command line and within test scripts: